Cambered Bar Lying Row

 Tips & Tricks

-• Keep neck neutral on bench.
+• Keep the neck neutral against the bench.

-• Avoid shrugging shoulders.
+• Avoid shrugging the shoulders into the pull.

-• Lead with elbows, not wrists.
+• Lead with the elbows, not the wrists.

-• Do not overextend low back.
+• Do not overextend the low back; the bench should own the position.

-• Use full shoulder-blade motion.
+• Use full shoulder-blade motion without losing torso contact.

 Frequently Asked Questions